Long-term international migration, provisional: year ending June 2025

 3. See information within this section for more details on data sources and methods.

-4. Long-term international migration estimates for YE September 2023 to YE June 2024 have been revised.
+7. Long-term international migration estimates for the YE June 2021 to the YE December 2024 have been revised.
 Those for the last four year-ending periods are provisional.
-See Section 6: Updates to estimates.

 Data sources and methods

-These estimates cover the period year ending (YE) June 2012 to YE December 2024.
-Current and previous methods are described in our updated methodology document.
-A more detailed account of the methods is provided within our technical user guide.
+These estimates cover the period YE June 2012 to YE June 2025.
+Current and previous methods are described in our updated Methods to produce provisional long-term international migration estimates methodology.
+A more detailed account of the methods is provided within our Provisional long-term international migration estimates: technical user guide

 Approaches for quality assuring methods and resulting outputs are routinely assessed via various groups.
-This includes the Migration Statistics Expert Group who provide advice and assurance on methodological questions.
+This includes the National Statisticians Advisory Panel who provide advice and assurance on methodological questions.
 Members of this group have supported a review of the assumptions used for this round of estimation.
 Additionally, the ONS's Quality and Improvement team provide periodic reviews of approaches to quality assurance processes.

 EU+ nationals